Xiaofei-it/Shelly/README.md

 you can append only one `subscribe` method to the method chain in RxJava and thus can perform only one action.

+3. Features.
-Moreover, the Shelly library has an EventBus-like feature which allows you to register components and then cause the `Domino` to perform actions on the registered components, which RxJava does not support.
+The Shelly library has an EventBus-like feature which allows you to register components and then cause the `Domino` to perform actions on the registered components, which RxJava does not support.

+4. Occasion for triggering.
-Last but not least, the occasion when the `Domino` performs actions and the one when the `Observable` subscribes a `Subscriber` are different.
+The occasion when the `Domino` performs actions and the one when the `Observable` subscribes a `Subscriber` are different.
 In the Shelly library, the `Domino` will not perform any actions when it is committed.
 And only when it is invoked will it perform actions.
+Thus you have to create the `Domino` at the beginning and once the `Domino` is created, it can be invoked at any time and can also be invoked for many times.
 In RxJava, however, everything will immediately take effect once the `Observable.subscribe()` method is invoked.
+Moreover, each time you want to perform a particular operation, you have to create an `Observable` and cause it to subscribe a `Subscriber`.

 ## Downloading